 I am a new grad - on week 3 out of 6 of my orientation on a very busy/heavy resp/tele unit.
 I am orienting on day shift, but will eventually switch to night.
 There's a chance they might keep my on days, but I am so scared because I know I will need to go to rounds and doctors will be there more often.

+One of my biggest fears right now is how and when to talk to the doctors I've worked 7 shifts already, only called the doctor once.
 99% of the time my preceptor just go ahead and talk to them then let me know what happened, often time I am not there when he speak to the MD or I didn't even know he was planning on calling them - because he think talking to doctor is the "easy thing" I should focus on not being behind d/t charting or giving med.

 My preceptor tell me, whenever you see doctor - go listen to them talking to your patient, or if you see them on the floor, just go talk to them about your patient.
 He made it seem so easy, and kept on saying "it's not scary, you just talk to them."

 1. "Just talk to them" - talk about what exactly and how?
 How do you initiate the conversation about your patient after "Hi Doc, how are you?"

 2. If I want to find out what's the plan for the patient - how do I ask the doctor? or how to find out what's on their mind after they speak to the patient..
 I feel simply walking up to them and say "Hi doctor, so what is your plan for Ms. _________?" sounds.. just awkward, yet I am not sure how to break the ice or make it flow better.
 Would they think -- why don't you go read the chart after I put in the order?